Frederick Bremer School

 Frederick Bremer School is a coeducational secondary school in Walthamstow, East London.
 It has been rated good in its most recent Ofsted inspections.

 History

 The school opened in September 2008, replacing Warwick School for Boys and Aveling Park School.
 The school, which is named after local inventor Frederick William Bremer, officially opened on 29 April 2009.
-Its creation was part of Waltham Forest borough’s £200 million 'Building Schools for the Future' programme.
+Its creation was part of Waltham Forest borough's £200 million 'Building Schools for the Future' programme.
 The building cost £20,000,000.

 Student life

 Frederick Bremer School currently has a six form intake for children aged 11–16 (years 7–11).
 The Headteacher is Jenny Smith.
-There are roughly 900 students, and it has quickly earned a reputation for an excellent sports selection.
+There are roughly 900 students.
 Both football and cricket leagues have been won by Bremer, and the cricket team placed 4th in London.

 Frederick Bremer School runs a finger-print based scanning system that is also used in other Waltham Forest schools and council services.
 The card is used to pay for lunch and school trips with top-up machines near to the entrance of the school.